maasha/clac/docs/BUILD_STRATEGY_TODO.md

 - Required for branch protection status checks

 **Action:**
-- Create `build-pr.yml` based on Workflow 1 example in `BUILD_STRATEGY.md`
+- ✅ Created `build-pr.yml` based on Workflow 1 example in `BUILD_STRATEGY.md`
-- Ensure it triggers on pull requests to main/master
+- ✅ Configured to trigger on pull requests to `main`
-- Includes build and test steps only
+- ✅ Includes build and test steps

+**Status:** ✅ Completed - PR validation workflow created and ready to use

 ---

-#### 5. Create Main Branch CI Workflow
+#### 5. Create Main Branch CI Workflow ✅ COMPLETED
 **File:** `.github/workflows/build-main.yml`

 **What:** Create workflow that builds and uploads artifacts when code is merged to main